-The table below presents the Revenue and Expenditure by source for the Municipality between the periods 01 July 2022 - 30 June 2023.
+The table below presents the Statement of Financial Performance for the Municipality between the periods 01 July 2022 - 30 June 2023.
 The second table under this section however indicates the municipality's actual collections vs billing for the services rendered by the municipality.